Join us for the second annual Juneteenth Celebration at the museum. Connect with activities, music, dance, demonstrations, art, and history.

 House-smoked BBQ and freshly made lemonade by Chef Marcus Locke of American Dining Creations and The Nelson-Atkins Museum of Art.

 SPECIAL THANKS TO:

-The second annual Juneteenth Celebration is generously funded by J.E.
-Dunn and Honorary Committee leaders Sharon and John Hoffman.
+The second annual Juneteenth Celebration is generously funded by JE Dunn Construction Company and Honorary Committee leaders Sharon and John Hoffman.

 The members and volunteers of The Nelson-Atkins Museum of Art, whose support makes festivals like this possible.